jadehopepunk/jadehopepunk/content/posts/2024-10-25-sites-the-main-component-of-merri-bek-tech.md

 ### Networking

-The site needs a network switch, with a port for each Pi.
+The node needs a network switch, with a port for each Pi.
 The more Pis, the more ports needed.
 In addition to that, it needs to plug into the internet access of the building (or connect via wifi).
 Redundant options (an included wifi router and/or 4/5G modem) are being considered.
-As soon as we have two sites live, we plan to start testing communication technologies such as LoRa.
+As soon as we have two nodes live, we plan to start testing communication technologies such as LoRa.

 ### Putting it all together

-A site based on three Pis isn't very large, and probably fits in a shoebox.
+A node based on three Pis isn't very large, and probably fits in a shoebox.
 Adding a battery supply makes it bigger.
 We'll develop some options for form factors that won't be unwelcome in community facilities.

-## The people who setup and run a Site
+## The people who setup and run a Node

 At Merri-bek Tech our model is something of a hybrid of central organisation with decentralisation.
 We want to be more solarpunk than corporate, and have room for people to tinker and manage stuff themselves, but we also want to be able to run a web service for say, the local bowls club, and provide them with some confidence that their website won't be defaced and their membership register not looked at.

 All this means we want to encourage small groups to manage parts of the infrastructure, but on behalf of the broader community and with some responsibilities.
 We call this process "**Stewardship**" rather than management or ownership.

-### Site stewards
+### Node stewards

-Each site has a steward or stewards.
-These stewards are responsible for keeping the site up and running, as a platform for applications to run on.
+Each node has a steward or stewards.
+These stewards are responsible for keeping the node up and running, as a platform for applications to run on.
 That might include swapping out failed hardware, dealing with power interruptions, etc.

 ### Application stewards

-Each application we support, whether it's providing a Wikipedia mirror or email, is running of multiple sites (usually all sites) in Merri-bek.
+Each application we support, whether it's providing a Wikipedia mirror or email, is running of multiple nodes (usually all nodes) in Merri-bek.
 Applications have technical requirements, but also sometimes social ones.
 For example, running social networking software might require content moderation.

-Merri-bek Tech is not going to run any application unless we have a small group of at least 2 volunteer stewards, who will look after the application's needs across all Merri-bek sites.
+Merri-bek Tech is not going to run any application unless we have a small group of at least 2 volunteer stewards, who will look after the application's needs across all Merri-bek nodes.

 ### Working together

-To work together, Site Stewards and Application Stewards need a clear point of interface.
+To work together, Node Stewards and Application Stewards need a clear point of interface.

-## The Software that runs Applications at a Site
+## The Software that runs Applications at a Node

 ### Docker